-Intraday Trading Futures and Forex – Make It Your Business
+Intraday Trading Futures and Forex Pairs – Make It Your Business

-Futures Contracts, including the E-Minis, and Forex Pairs are much more efficient (higher Return On Investment) Vehicles for individual traders to use for the Intraday portion of their Wealth Building Plan – by using either of those vehicles, you can achieve far greater results, with much less intensity, than Day Trading Stocks.
+Futures Contracts, including the E-Minis, and Forex Pairs are much more efficient (higher Return On Investment) Vehicles for individual traders to use for the Intraday portion of their Wealth Building Plan, especially for those with limited capital to trade.

 I found that trading the Futures markets, especially the E-Mini contracts, gave me the added experience and knowledge I needed to manage my longer-term portfolio more productively.
 Intraday Trading is a great complement to the other Styles in your Plan, because it keeps you in the market and abreast of ongoing market intelligence, so important to managing your overall portfolio.
 You also get greater flexibility in managing your growth curve through all market conditions.
 As with the other parts of your Wealth Building Plan, education is the key to learning how to create and manage their own wealth, and Intraday Trading can be an important part of that education.

 I created The Diversified Trader to give you the platform to create your Wealth Building Plan and choose all of its parts, so you wouldn’t have to search through the confusing maze of alternatives that make up the individual trading landscape.

-If you’re thinking about expanding your Wealth Building Plan, Intraday Trading with Futures and Forex should become an integral part of your trading life to provide the consistent income you’ll need to balance your portfolio as market conditions change – there are always opportunities to trade intraday.
+If you’re thinking about expanding your Wealth Building Plan, Intraday Trading with Futures or Forex should become an integral part of your trading life to provide the consistent income you’ll need to balance your portfolio as market conditions change – there are always opportunities to trade intraday.
 A “rule of thumb” in the trading sphere is to decrease your holding time as volatility increases.